Security-Onion-Solutions/securityonion/README.md

 - Added default YARA rules for Strelka -- default rules are maintained by Florian Roth and pulled from https://github.com/Neo23x0/signature-base
 - Added the ability to use custom Zeek scripts
 - Improved unification of Zeek and Strelka file data
+- The web email & password set during setup is also used to create the initial accounts for TheHive, Cortex, and Fleet

 ## Hybrid Hunter Beta 1.4.1 - Beta 3